-Car Buyers – A Complete Guide To The UK Car Buying Market
+UK Car Buyers – Guide To The Car Buying Market

-Car buyers come in all shapes and forms.
+Car buying companies come in all shapes and forms.
 Traditionally, we think of car buyers as us, the UK consumer, buying new and used cars.

 But vehicle purchasers are not limited to consumers like us.
 Car dealers that buy cars, dealerships that offer part exchange or trade-ins, online car buying websites and classified market places have all become major players in an industry that’s worth over £36bn every year.

-Gone are the days when car buyers drive round a local area looking for a “for sale” sign in a car window, or postcard in a shop window.
+Gone are the days when buyers drive round a local area looking for a “for sale” or postcard in a car or shop window.
 Most business is done online these days and its evolving fast.

-The industry evolved into local classified magazines such as the Bargain Pages, and motor specific classifieds such as Auto Trader, which allowed car buyers to select a car from a much bigger selection than ever before.
+Later, motor-specific classifieds such as Auto Trader, allowed buyers to select a car from a much bigger selection than ever before.

 Gumtree and eBay quickly replaced these messy local listings.
 Thousands of cars are for sale within a small radius of your home, right now.